guotree/Harvard-Data-Science/01-R_Basics.md

 | `read_csv2`  | semicolon separated values                      | csv            |
 | `read_tsv`   | tab delimited separated values                  | tsv            |
 | `read_delim` | general text file format, must define delimiter | txt            |
-	- **readxl**: provides functions to read-in Microsoft Excel formats; These functions read the first sheet by default; The `excel_sheets` function gives us the names of all the sheets in an Excel file.
-These names can then be passed to the `sheet` argument in these functions.

 | Function   | Format                 | Typical suffix |
 | ---------- | ---------------------- | -------------- |
 | read_excel | auto detect the format | xls, xlsx      |
 | read_xls   | original format        | xls            |
 | read_xlsx  | new format             | xlsx           |
-	- **data.table**: provides the `fread` function for large datasets which automatically detects the format of the input (even gzip and zip)

 - **Downloading files**: Most parsers can read these files on the internet through url directly;
 	- you can use the `download.file` function to have a local copy of the file;
 	- `tempdir` creates a directory with a random name that is very likely to be unique;
 	-  `tempfile` creates a character string, not a file, that is likely to be a unique filename
 - **Organizing data with spreadsheets**:
 	- avoid Microsoft Excel format
 	- **Be Consistent**
 	- **Choose Good Names for Things**: don't use space and symbols; stick to letters and numbers